rajprogrammerbd/coding_problems_solved/docs/React/index.md

 * **What is throttling?** Throttling is a technique used to limit execution of an event handler function, even when the event triggers continuously due to the user actions.

 * **What is a wrapper component?** A wrapper in React is a component that wraps or surrounds another component or group of components.
 It can be used for a variety of purposes such as adding additional functionality, styling, or layout to the wrapped components.

+* **What is state mutation?** State mutation happens when you try to update the state of a component without actually using setState function.